sergio11/lyric_wave_architecture/README.md

 Whether you're an artist, songwriter, or just someone looking for a unique musical experience, LyricWave has you covered. 📝🎼 Unleash your inner composer and let LyricWave transform your words into beautiful melodies.
 Get ready to embark on a musical journey like never before! 🚀🎶

+## Technologies Used

+- **Sona.AI Bark 🐶:** Sona.AI Bark is a transformer-based text-to-audio model created by Suno.
+Bark can generate highly realistic, multilingual speech as well as other audio, including music, background noise, and simple sound effects.
+The model can also produce nonverbal communications like laughing, sighing, and crying.
+These pretrained model checkpoints are available for commercial use.
+- **MusicGen from AudioCraft 🎵:** MusicGen is a simple and controllable model for music generation provided by AudioCraft.
+It is a single-stage auto-regressive Transformer model trained over a 32 kHz EnCodec tokenizer with 4 codebooks sampled at 50 Hz.
+Unlike existing methods, MusicGen doesn't require self-supervised semantic representation, and it generates all 4 codebooks in one pass.
+It uses 20,000 hours of licensed music for training, including an internal dataset of 10,000 high-quality music tracks as well as ShutterStock and Pond5 music data.
+- **Stable Diffusion Model 🖼️:** The Stable Diffusion Model is a latent text-to-image diffusion model capable of generating photorealistic images from any text input.
+It's based on diffusion technology and is capable of producing stunning visual representations based on text.
+- **Apache Airflow 🛠️:** Apache Airflow is an extensible platform for orchestrating complex workflows.
+In the context of LyricWave, it's used to schedule and manage the music generation process.
+- **Flask 📡:** Flask is a lightweight web framework used to build the API that allows users to initiate and manage music generation tasks in LyricWave.
+- **MongoDB 📊:** MongoDB is a versatile NoSQL database used to store and retrieve information about generated songs, including melodies, synthetic voices, abstract images, and metadata.
+- **MinIO 🗄️:** MinIO is an open-source object storage server used to store generated files, such as images and audio files.
+- **HAProxy 🔄:** HAProxy is a load balancer responsible for managing traffic between various components of LyricWave.
+- **Redis 📦:** Redis is an in-memory database used to store temporary data and facilitate communication between LyricWave services.
+- **Celery Flower 🌸:** Celery Flower is a monitoring and management tool for Celery, which handles the execution of asynchronous tasks in the LyricWave platform.

+With this technology stack, LyricWave offers a unique and powerful music generation experience.
+Experience the magic of AI-generated music today! 🎶🚀

 ## Project Structure
 LyricFlow's project structure is organized as follows: